 Note - Testing was done with System Manager signed identity certificates to enable TLS encryption inside of the enterprise (private network side).
-Also, testing was done with identity certificates signed by a 3rd party trusted certificate authority (CA) for enhanced security to enable TLS encryption outside of the enterprise (public network side).
+Identity certificates signed by a 3rd party trusted certificate authority (CA) for enhanced security to enable TLS encryption inside of the enterprise (private network side) can also be used.
 The procedure to create/obtain the required TLS certificates is outside the scope of these Application Notes and it's not discussed in these Application Notes.

-The following procedures show how to create the client and server profiles to support TLS encryption in the Avaya SBCE.
+The following procedures show how to create client and server profiles to support TLS encryption inside of the enterprise (private network side) in the Avaya SBC.

 8.3.1.
-Verify TLS Certificates - Avaya Session Border Controller for Enterprise
+Verify TLS Certificates - Avaya Session Border Controller

-Once logged in, on the top left of the screen, under Device: select the device being managed, Avaya\SBCE in the sample configuration.
+Once logged in, on the top left of the screen, under Device: select the device being managed, Avaya_SBC in the sample configuration.